Meadowmere, Queens: History

+The spring for the creek originates under the Green Acres Mall, was built in 1956 on the northern portion of Curtiss Airfield.
+The creek was engineered and emerges on the Queens side in nearby Hook Creek Park before flowing through 300 acres of wetlands to Jamaica Bay, subsequently passing between the two hamlets.

 In 1963, as part of planning the parkways of New York state, Parks Commissioner Robert Moses used eminent domain to seize portions of Hook Creek for a failed extension of the Nassau Expressway.
 The homes seized were demolished and ultimately the extension was never built.
 Since then, there have been plans to complete the expressway.